Doppelganger (Marvel Comics)

 The Doppelganger, also called the Spider-Doppelganger, is a supervillain appearing in American comic books published by Marvel Comics.
 It is a near-mindless duplicate of Spider-Man with a vicious, animal-like mind who primarily acts as a servant to other villains rather than having a full will of its own.
 Along with Peter Parker's agility, speed, and power to cling to walls, the Spider-Doppelganger possesses greater strength, six arms, talons, and organic web-spinnerets on each forearm that fire "razor-sharp" webbing.

 Publication history

 Doppelganger first appeared in The Infinity War #1 in 1992 and was created by Jim Starlin, Ron Lim, and Al Milgrom.
-The issue featured multiple superheroes being attacked by demonic doubles (referred to as doppelgängers), mutated and sent by the series villain Magus.
-Spider-Man's battle is unseen, but it is shown that his personal double (which the hero later refers to as the "Spider-Doppelganger" or simply "the Doppelganger") winds up dead.
-The same month, Spider-Man #24 (1992) presented a full version of the battle and revealed that afterward, the villain Demogoblin revives Spider-Man's doppelgänger.
-While the Magus's other doubles are destroyed by the end of The Infinity War, Demogoblin's intervention apparently allows the Spider-Doppelganger to survive.
+The character was among several villainous doubles of superheroes (referred to as doppelgängers) who were created by Magus.
+Spider-Man's battle is unseen, but it is shown that his double (referred to as the "Spider-Doppelganger" or simply "Doppelganger") is killed.
+The same month, Spider-Man #24 (1992) presented a full version of the battle and revealed that Doppelganger was revived.

-The Doppelganger acts as Demongoblin's follower in Web of Spider-Man #94-96 (1992) and then later becomes a pet to the villains Shriek and Carnage in the 1993 storyline Maximum Carnage, where it apparently met its death.
-That story, along with the video game adaptation Spider-Man and Venom: Maximum Carnage, led to a large number of Spider-Man fans becoming familiar with the Spider-Doppelganger.
-Seventeen years after its apparent death, the character returned to the series Carnage in 2010.
-In that story and most appearances since the creature is still associated with Carnage and Shriek.
+The Doppelganger acts as Demogoblin's follower in Web of Spider-Man #94-96 (1992) and then later becomes a pet to the villains Shriek and Carnage in the 1993 storyline Maximum Carnage, where the character was apparently killed.
+Seventeen years after its apparent death, Doppelganger returned to the series Carnage in 2010.